datryx-Q/mdatp-toolkit/tools/quick-scan-mgmt/README.md

 ## Purpose

+Microsoft currently supports scheduling Microsoft Defender for Endpoint (mdatp) quick scans on Linux primarily through **cron-based scheduling**.
+This tool is designed to formalize and harden that approach while making it suitable for enterprise automation environments.

 Run a daily quick scan while ensuring:

 - The system is in a valid state to execute the scan
-- Failures are visible and actionable
+- Failures are visible and actionable through consistent exit codes and logging
-- Logs are captured for auditing and troubleshooting
+- Logs are captured for auditing, troubleshooting, and operational visibility
+- Execution aligns with Microsoft’s intended model for Linux-based scan scheduling

+### Important Behavior Context

+- Quick scans are intended to run while **Real-Time Protection (RTP) mode is enabled**
+- This is by design and aligns with how Microsoft Defender for Endpoint operates on Linux
+- RTP and scheduled quick scans are complementary:
+  - RTP provides continuous protection
+  - Quick scans provide periodic verification and additional signal coverage
+- This tool assumes RTP is active and does not attempt to replace or disable it

+By enforcing this model, the tool supports the intended operational behavior of Microsoft Defender for Endpoint and ensures scanning activity remains consistent with Microsoft’s supported configuration patterns.
+Run a daily quick scan while ensuring:

 ---